 In this increasingly digital world, the role of digital personalization has become more and more important in ecommerce.
 Digital personalization is nothing new.
 In fact, you probably experience it in your everyday life.
-When you watch Netflix and it recommends shows based on what you’ve watched, when Spotify suggests playlists you would enjoy, or when you’re served up an ad for those surround sound speakers you’ve been eyeballing.
+When you watch Netflix and it recommends shows based on what you’ve watched.
+Spotify suggests playlists you would enjoy.
+Or when you’re served up an ad for those surround sound speakers you’ve been eyeballing.

 What is digital personalization?